-To determine the economic impact of the Authority on the state during its 40 years of service, the LPFA commissioned an impact study by Dr. James A. Richardson, the distinguished economist with the E.J.
-Ourso College of Business at Louisiana State University.
-The following study, Louisiana Public Facilities Authority: 40 Years of Impact on the Louisiana Economy, supplements three of Dr. Richardson's previous studies including his 1974-1999 study, 1999-2003 and his 2003 -2009 study in connection with the LPFA's 40th anniversary.
+on the state during its 35 years of service, the LPFA commissioned an impact study by Dr. James A. Richardson, For copies of either the 1974-1999 study or the 1999-2003 the distinguished economist with the E. J. Ourso College study please contact the LPFA or visit www.lpfa.com.

+In 2009, the LPFA completed 35 years of dedicated service of Business at Louisiana State University.
+The following to Louisiana, its people, institutions, and governmental study, The Louisiana Public Facilities Authority: 35 Years of Impact on the Louisiana Economy, supplements both Dr. Richardson's 1974-1999 study and his 1999-2003 study in To determine the economic impact of the Authority connection with the LPFA's 35th anniversary.